lexicHQ/docs/creating-facebook-bot.md

 # Creating your bot

-Once you have created a bot by following the steps [here](create-your-bot.md);Go to your `main.ts` file and paste the following code:
+Once you have created a bot by following the steps [here](create-your-bot.md).
+Go to your `main.ts` file and paste the following code:

 ```
 /// <reference path="node.d.ts" />

 import util = require('util');

 export class Bot {

    private args: any;